ethereum-optimism/community-hub/src/README.md

 ### Learn about Retroactive Public Goods Funding

 [Optimism](https://optimism.io) is experimenting with a new model for funding public goods called Retroactive Public Goods Funding (aka RetroPGF).
-If you're interested in learning more, check out our [retroPGF talks page](./docs/pub-goods/talks.md).
+If you're interested in learning more, check out our [retroPGF resources page](./docs/retro-pgf/resources.md).

 ## Contributing